Koala Conservation Plan | Redland City Council

 In 2020, Redland City Council engaged the University of the Sunshine Coast, Detection Dogs for Conservation to repeat the 2018 koala scat surveys so that results could be analysed and compared after a two year period.

-You can find out the latest information on how we are using genetic mapping with Dr Katrin Hohwieler from the University of the Sunshine Coast, Detection Dogs for Conservation in the video below.
+You can find out the latest information on how we are using genetic mapping with Dr Katrin Hohwieler from the University of the Sunshine Coast, Detection Dogs for Conservation.
+Watch the video

 In 2018 Redland City Council commissioned the University of Queensland, Biolink Environmental Consultants, and the University of the Sunshine Coast and Detection Dogs for Conservation to undertake research into Redlands Coast koala populations.
 Together, the below reports detail genetic diversity and gene flow between local koala populations, outline the availability of koala habitat across Redlands Coast, and provide baseline population assessment information about Redlands Coast koalas.